Andreev spin qubits based on the helical edge states of magnetically doped two-dimensional topological insulators: The model

 where $L_m$ and $x_0$ denote the length and the center of the magnetic barrier inside the weak link, respectively, while the additional conditions $-L/2<x_0-L_m/2$ and $x_0+L_m/2<L/2$ ensure that the barrier is inside the weak link.
 Two cases are noteworthy.
-While the limit of a narrow and high barrier, $L_m \rightarrow 0, m_\perp \rightarrow \infty$, with keeping the ``area" parameter $\alpha=m_\perp L_m/\hbar v_F$ constant, describes the case of one single $\delta$-like magnetic impurity located at a generic position~$x_0$, the case $L_m \rightarrow L$ (with $x_0 \rightarrow 0$) can effectively mimic the case of magnetic disorder uniformly distributed along the entire weak link.
+The limit of a narrow and high barrier, $L_m \rightarrow 0, m_\perp \rightarrow \infty$, with keeping the ``area" parameter $\alpha=m_\perp L_m/\hbar v_F$ constant, describes the case of spatially dilute disorder, namely one single $\delta$-like magnetic impurity located at a generic position~$x_0$.
+In contrast, the case $L_m \rightarrow L$ (with $x_0 \rightarrow 0$) can effectively mimic the case of magnetic disorder uniformly distributed along the entire weak link (see at the end of this section for more details).
 For these two limiting cases, the two ABS present in an intermediate length Josephson junction ($L=2 \xi_S$) are shown by the solid black curve and the dashed red curve depicted in Fig.\ref{Fig2-ABS}.
 For a comparison, the dotted blue curve illustrates the ABS in the absence of any magnetic disorder (clean helical JJ).
 As one can see, the zero-energy crossing of the lower ABS at $\phi=\pi$ is robust to the presence of magnetic disorder.
 This is known to be a hallmark of a topological JJ~\cite{yakovenko_2003,fu-kane_2009,beenakker_2013,sassetti_2013,trauzettel_2014} and is in striking contrast with the behavior of conventional JJs~\cite{bagwell_1992}.